 T Projects provides our clients with a diverse team, with wide ranging backgrounds.
 Collectively we provide our clients and projects with much greater experience and knowledge than we could as individuals.
 With the exception of Director, Victoria Jones, everyone in the team has other projects and roles.
 Each of us brings that experience to the table when contributing to T Project's work.
 We believe that this delivers a wider ranging perspective throughout project delivery to outcomes achieved.

 Our approach is most definitely collaborative we like to work with our clients, as well as for our clients.

 We believe that public art is for the public.
 For everyone.
-It is should be democratic and the selection and development of public art should be a truly democratic process.
+It should be democratic, and the selection and development of public art should be a truly democratic process.
 While we bring our specific, collective, expertise to the table, we do not believe in dominating the decision-making process without the contribution and engagement of our clients, and stakeholders.

 Our pledge to both our clients and artists alike is that we will always strive for fair, transparent, conflict free processes and ultimately outcomes that will stand the test of time...

 *DISCLAIMER: These blog posts are written by T Projects are not necessarily reflective of the position or opinions of any of our clients.